stevecastillonapier/Group16Devops/use-case/U_Case_Devops-001.md

 6. The system displays the results in a structured list.
 ________________________________________
-Alternative Flows
+## Alternative Flows
-AF2: No countries found for selected continent or region.
+**AF2:** No countries found for selected continent or region.
 The system notifies the user that no data is available for the chosen filter.
 ________________________________________
-Exceptions
+## Exceptions
-E1: System is unable to retrieve country data (e.g., database error).The system displays an error message indicating a data retrieval issue.
+**E1:** System is unable to retrieve country data (e.g., database error).The system displays an error message indicating a data retrieval issue.
 ________________________________________
-Assumptions
+## Assumptions
-•Country population data is stored and updated regularly.
+- Country population data is stored and updated regularly.
-•The Marketing Manager has a basic understanding of filters and the purpose of the feature.
+- The Marketing Manager has a basic understanding of filters and the purpose of the feature.
 ________________________________________